Control Statements

 As you can see, when the inner loop breaks to the outer loop, both loops have been terminated.
 Notice that this example labels the for statement, which has a block of code as its target.

-Keep in mind that you cannot break to any label which is not defined for an enclosing block.
+Keep in mind that you cannot break to any label that is not defined for an enclosing block.
 For example, the following program is invalid and will not compile:

 Since the loop labeled one does not enclose the break statement, it is not possible to transfer control out of that block.